Complex Number Calculator

 |F / G| = |z₁/z₂|, and

 arg(F / G) = φ₁-φ₂.
 Using this form, it's clearly visible that the resulting module is just the ratio of both numbers absolute values.
+(Head to our ratio calculator for more information about ratios.)

 It looks like the second attempt is much simpler, thus sometimes it's worth considering changing the form of our expressions before starting a calculation.
 We can always come back from polar to algebraic notation.
 If you don't feel comfortable with it, just use our complex number calculator to make sure the outcome is correct.